About GWR Plus

 In California, the most well-known similar project is the Orange County Water District’s Groundwater Replenishment System (GWRS), which has received significant media coverage since it began producing and placing 70 million gallons per day (mgd) of purified water into the groundwater basin there in 2008.
 This project has been highly successful in helping that region meet its water supply needs and was expanded to produce 100 mgd in mid-2015.
 It is now in its final expansion to be able to produce 130 mgd.
 The nearest similar project to EMWD is the Inland Empire Utilities Agency, which recharges its aquifer with 21,000 acre feet of tertiary treated recycled water each year.

-Additionally, there are nearly 30 planned or operating similar projects in California and many more nationally and worldwide.
+Additionally, there are more than 30 planned or operating similar projects in California and many more nationally and worldwide.
 Most of these projects are similar in that they purify recycled water and put it into groundwater basins or surface water reservoirs.

 How much will the new Groundwater Reliability Plus projects cost?